Dhruval360/Hangman-Game/README.md

 # Hangman Game
-A Hangman game using python and tkinter (for gui).
-Hope ya'll enojoy!!
+A Hangman game in python using tkinter for GUI.
+Hope ya'll enjoy!!

-The csv file included has been taken from kaggle and contains movie data.
+This project uses the IMDB Movie Dataset sourced from Kaggle.

 Images: